Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 The Vinegar Solution That Actually Dissolves Mineral Buildup in Your Newair AI-215

-White vinegar is the workhorse for cleaning ice makers—it cuts through the mineral deposits and slime that accumulate inside the water lines and ice mold without corroding aluminum or plastic parts.
+White vinegar is the workhorse for cleaning ice makers—it cuts through mineral deposits and slime that accumulate inside the water lines and ice mold without corroding aluminum or plastic parts.
 If your Newair is making cloudy ice or running slower than it used to, vinegar is your first move before ordering expensive replacement parts.

 What works